 Never mind that Marlon has never before disliked green peppers—in fact, he often requests them specifically—but apparently he isn't in the mood for them this morning and feels Charlie should have picked up on that.

 Once back with the correct breakfast at 6:45AM, Marlon points at a stack of fan letters for Charlie to screen.
 Charlie spends the next hour or so sorting through dozens of letters, mailing back signed photos to those who requested them, discarding a few of the crazier requests (no, Marlon will not be sending you any hair, sorry), and setting aside just a couple that he believes his boss may actually be willing to read.

-Marlon has to be on set by 10 am (he’s finishing up shooting a Lifetime movie called “I Never Danced for My Mother”), so Charlie's next order of business is to help him get ready to start his day.
-He helps him pick out his clothes and run some lines, and then feeds his three dogs and two cats.
-He’s just grateful he wasn’t asked to clean any lint out of Marlon’s belly button.
-Again.
+Marlon has to be on the set of his Lifetime movie I Never Danced for Mama in a couple hours, so Charlie's next order of business is to help him get ready to start his day.
+He helps him pick out his clothes while they run the day's lines, and makes sure Marlon walks out of the house at 9:30AM looking like the movie star he wishes he was.

 He's just grateful he wasn't asked to Q-Tip Marlon's ears this morning.
 Those aren't the proudest days at work.